-- Less than one percent of the outstanding shares of common stock. - (1) Except as indicated otherwise, all persons have represented to the Company that they exercise sole voting power and sole investment power with respect to their shares. - (2) Based solely on the Schedule 13G/A filed with the SEC on January 26, 2021 by BlackRock, Inc. ("BlackRock").
+Less than one percent of the outstanding shares of common stock.

+- (1) Except as indicated otherwise, all persons have represented to the Company that they exercise sole voting power and sole investment power with respect to their shares. - (2) Based solely on the Schedule 13G/A filed with the SEC on January 27, 2022 by BlackRock, Inc. ("BlackRock").
 The interest of iShares Core S&P Small-Cap ETF in the common stock of the Company is more than five percent of the total outstanding shares of common stock of the Company.
 BlackRock Fund Advisors, a subsidiary of BlackRock, beneficially owns five percent or greater of the total outstanding shares of common stock of the Company.
-BlackRock reported having sole voting power with respect to 5,347,997 shares, shared voting power with respect to 0 shares, sole investment power with respect to 5,433,372 shares and shared investment power with respect to 0 shares. - Based solely on the Schedule 13G/A filed with the SEC on February 10, 2021 by The Vanguard Group, Inc. ("The Vanguard Group").
-The Vanguard Group reported having sole voting power with respect to 0 shares, shared voting power with respect to 76,985 shares, sole investment power with respect to 3,232,699 shares and shared investment power with respect to 102,599 shares. - (4) Entities include AMF Family Gift Trust LLC, AMF Gift Trust LLC, DING LLC, HBF Gift Trust LLC (collectively, the "LLCs") and DUNE.
+BlackRock reported having sole voting power with respect to 6,481,332 shares, shared voting power with respect to 0 shares, sole investment power with respect to 6,571,438 shares and shared investment power with respect to 0 shares. - (3) Based solely on the Schedule 13G filed with the SEC on January 18, 2022 by JPMorgan Chase & Co. ("JPMorgan Chase").
+JPMorgan Chase reported having sole voting power with respect to 4,278,714 shares, shared voting power with respect to 0 shares, sole investment power with respect to 5,002,646 shares and shared investment power with respect to 8 shares.

-Mr. Fox maintains voting and investment control over the shares held by the LLCs in his capacity as manager of the LLCs and maintains voting and investment control over the shares held by DUNE in his capacity as trustee of DUNE. - (5) Based solely on the Schedule 13G filed with the SEC on January 15, 2021 by JPMorgan Chase & Co. ("JPMorgan Chase").
-JPMorgan Chase reported having sole voting power with respect to 2,261,320 shares, shared voting power with respect to 0 shares, sole investment power with respect to 2,532,241 shares and shared investment power with respect to 0 shares. - Based solely on the Schedule 13G/A filed with the SEC on February 12, 2021 by GIC Private Limited ("GIC").
-GIC is a fund manager and only has two clients the Government of Singapore ("GoS") and the Monetary Authority of Singapore ("MAS").
-Under the investment management agreement with GoS, GIC has been given the sole discretion to exercise the voting rights attached to, and the disposition of, any shares managed on behalf of GoS.
-As such, GIC has the sole power to vote and power to dispose of the 1,947,189 securities beneficially owned by it.
-GIC shares power to vote and dispose of 238,845 securities beneficially owned by it with MAS.
-GIC disclaims membership in a group. - (7) Consists of options to purchase 70,000 shares of common stock that were exercisable as of the Record Date or may be exercised within 60 days after the Record Date. - (8) Consists of options to purchase 80,292 shares of common stock that were exercisable as of the Record Date or may be exercised within 60 days after the Record Date. - (9) Includes options to purchase 88,696 shares of common stock that were exercisable as of the Record Date or may be exercised within 60 days after the Record Date. - (10) Includes options to purchase 152,734 shares of common stock that were exercisable as of the Record Date or may be exercised within 60 days after the Record Date.
+(5) Entities include AMF Family Gift Trust LLC, AMF Gift Trust LLC, HBF Gift Trust LLC and Quaker Gray LLC (collectively, the "LLCs").
+Mr. Fox maintains voting and investment control over the shares held by the LLCs in his capacity as manager of the LLCs.

+(6) Based solely on the Schedule 13G/A filed with the SEC on February 11, 2022 by State Street Corporation ("State Street").
+State Street reported having sole voting power with respect to 0 shares, shared voting power with respect to 2,414,119 shares, sole investment power with respect to 0 shares and shared investment power with respect to 2,490,253 shares.

+(7) Consists of options to purchase 79,167 shares of common stock that were exercisable as of the Record Date or may be exercised within 60 days after the Record Date.

+(8) Consists of options to purchase 5,000 shares of common stock that were exercisable as of the Record Date or may be exercised within 60 days after the Record Date.

+(11) See footnote 5 above for securities ownership information relating to Mr. Fox.
+Includes options to purchase 91,667 shares of common stock that were exercisable as of the Record Date or may be exercised within 60 days after the Record Date.

+(4) Based solely on the Schedule 13G/A filed with the SEC on February 10, 2022 by The Vanguard Group, Inc. ("The Vanguard Group").
+The Vanguard Group reported having sole voting power with respect to 0 shares, shared voting power with respect to 53,399 shares, sole investment power with respect to 3,971,191 shares and shared investment power with respect to 82,775 shares.

+(9) Includes options to purchase 139,550 shares of common stock that were exercisable as of the Record Date or may be exercised within 60 days after the Record Date.

+(10) Includes options to purchase 200,250 shares of common stock that were exercisable as of the Record Date or may be exercised within 60 days after the Record Date.